fdeblasio/pokeemerald-expansion/README.md

 - Caterpie (not in main game):
     - Learns Bug Bite at level 7 instead of 9

+- Butterfree (not in main game):
+    - Learns Air Cutter and Signal Beam by level up

 - Weedle (not in main game):
     - Learns Bug Bite at level 7 instead of 9